-- Being a point of contact for all staff when they have safeguarding concerns, whether serious or low-level. - Assessing whether safeguarding concerns about staff members meet the threshold for being termed an allegation, or whether they are low-level concerns. - Following all procedures outlined in this policy for acting upon low-level concerns. - Liaising with the headteacher, staff members, the governing board and all relevant agencies to act upon concerns, where necessary. - Keeping detailed, accurate and secure records of all low-level concerns and any actions taken.
+- Being a point of contact for all staff when they have safeguarding concerns, whether serious or low-level. - Assessing whether safeguarding concerns about staff members meet the threshold for being termed an allegation, or whether they are low-level concerns. - Following all procedures outlined in this policy for acting upon low-level concerns. - Liaising with the headteacher, staff members, the governing board and all relevant agencies to act upon concerns, where necessary. - Keeping detailed, accurate and secure records of all low-level concerns and keeping records of decisions made regarding safeguarding concerns, including the rationale for those decisions.